yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 <small style="padding: 0.5em 0 0.5em 0; display: block">

 Oh, and one more thing.
-In the downloaded gist, there's a [_Rakefile_](https://gist.github.com/2050769#file-rakefile) which allows you to create the server and provision it automatically by running a single command.
+In the downloaded gist, here's the <a href="https://gist.github.com/2050769#file-rakefile"><em>code</em></a>
+to <strong>create the server and provision it automatically</strong> by running a single command.

 If you have a working Ruby and Rubygems installation on your machine, you can try it out.
+First, install the
-First, install _Bundler_ and the required gems:
+<em>Bundler</em> gem and then all required gems:

 <pre class="prettyprint lang-bash">
 gem install bundler